Creature Features: Mushrooms and Tarantulas and Luna Moths, Oh, My!

 Luna Moths

-These wan, four-eyed, nocturnal beauties with no feeding ability have a life span of less than a week, so there may be a few tears.
-At the same time, these insects will start a delicate and important discussion about impermanence, biodiversity, and nature's mysterious ways.
+These wan, four-eyed, nocturnal beauties with no feeding ability have a life span of less than a week, so there may be a few tears -- and then, a chance to start a discussion about impermanence and biodiversity.

 Meet the Beetles